Pancreatic Cancer Treatment

 The function of the pancreas in the body:

-• It produces enzymes that help break down food into substances the body can use.• It produces hormones, such as insulin and glucagon, which help regulate blood glucose levels and assist the body in using and storing energy obtained from food.
+It produces hormones, such as insulin and glucagon, which help regulate blood glucose levels and assist the body in using and storing energy obtained from food.

 Pancreatic cancer can occur in the cells of the pancreas that produce digestive enzymes or in the cells that produce hormones.
 Approximately 95% of pancreatic cancer cases begin in the cells that secrete digestive enzymes.